vghulyan/componenet_analysis/README.md

 # Component Usage Reporter

-A full-stack Next.js application for analyzing your React/TypeScript codebase.
+A full-stack Next.js application for analyzing React/TypeScript codebase.
 It discovers:

 - How many times each UI component is used
 - Which package each component is imported from
 - The average number of props each component takes
-- Unused components in your project
+- Unused components in the project
 - Persists all results to PostgreSQL via Prisma

 ---